CocoaPods/cocoapods-metadata-service/README.md

 A web service that handles generating the READMEs / CHANGELOGs for a Pod.

+## Role

+This service will receive a webhook from CocoaPods trunk on a new Podspec version.
+It will take the new Podspec, and generate metadata for the CocoaPods website.
+Meaning we can rely less on the hosted Mac which powers the CocoaPods QIs.
+Increasing platform stability.

+Downside: This will only work for Open Source projects on GitHub.

 ## Contributing

 You will need Node and Yarn installed.